Shelley Correll

+Director at Stanford University.
+In 2026, Correll became the 117th president of the American Sociological Association.

 Early life and education

 Correll was born and raised in Houston, Texas, to a police officer father and stay-at-home mother.
 Upon earning her Bachelor of Arts degree from Texas A&M University, Correll became a high school chemistry teacher while also interning at Dow Chemical Company and taking master's levels classes in sociology at the University of Houston.
 She noticed that the boys in her chemistry class were undeterred by setbacks while the girls lacked confidence to believe they were good at chemistry in spite of good grades.
 Correll was encouraged by one of her professors to apply for a PhD in sociology and received a full scholarship to Stanford University.
 Her thesis was focused on "the way that stereotypes about fields affect the extent to which men and women come to see themselves as being skilled in that area."
 While working towards her thesis, she earned funding from Stanford's Institute for Research on Women and Gender to study why women and men end up in sex-segregated fields or specialties.